flipperdevices/flipperzero-firmware/electronics/README.md

 - [Amazon link](https://amzn.to/3lTbfOd) These are the jumper wires (Dupont Wire) I ordered.
 They have male/male, male/female, female/female.
 You can never have too many of these cables --  I also bought [link](https://amzn.to/3YXlob8) and [link](https://amzn.to/41cpJZL); all of which are very similar.
 - [Amazon link](https://amzn.to/3xBuUVw) I also ordered these jumper wires, which came with some rotary encoders.
 (In a future video, I'll use the encoders.)
 - [Amazon link](https://amzn.to/3KjRF8c) These are the aligator clips I bought to clip on to various connections.
+- [Amazon link](https://amzn.to/3zEQmu2) Quick splice wires are very useful for making connections without cutting the wires.
+I used these in my Wiegand video.

 ### Resistors
 - [Amazon link](https://amzn.to/3Igs0uB) A good assortment of resistors that I bought in the past.
 They are 1% tolerance (which is really good).